mentebinaria/elfparser-ng/README.md

 ## Help

-ELF Parser can be compiled on Windows, OS X, or Linux (demangling and unit tests don't work on Windows).
-Windows uses the VS 2010 project in the base directory for compilation whereas Linux/OS X uses CMake.
-Compiling on Linux goes like this:
+ELF Parser can be compiled on Windows, OS X, or Linux (demangling and unit tests don't work on Windows) Compiling on Linux goes like this:

 [![asciicast](https://asciinema.org/a/444072.svg)](https://asciinema.org/a/444072)